Driver dies, 37 passengers injured after two private buses collide in Jurong West

 A spokesman for the company said she was unable to share further details about the accident as investigations are ongoing.

-But she said no one on their bus had been seriously injured, and the driver had suffered only minor injuries.
+But she said no one on the bus had been seriously injured, and the driver had suffered minor injuries.

 Chinese-language evening daily Shin Min Daily News reported the injured passengers had climbed out of the bus to escape.